top of page

 5. Make Economic Uncertainty a Plan

 Economic conditions can change dramatically, as the past few years have shown.
-Planning and preparation can help reduce the tension you feel when things get a little unclear, as well as protecting the business from unnecessary difficulty.
+Planning and preparation can help reduce the tension you feel when things become unclear, while also protecting your business from unnecessary difficulties.
+Working with a business coach in Auckland can also guide you through uncertain times.
 Get ready by:

 Creating an emergency reserve to pay for unforeseen expenses.